In our Hit Me Up series, resident agony aunt Rhona McAuliffe offers advice to a reader who is feeling a little gassy.

 He knows I’m not religious/ saving myself so is starting to ask if something else is up.
 I’m prepared to give therapy a go to get over it but wondered if you’d ever heard of this and what I can do?
 It’s not the easiest thing to bring up in conversation with friends!

-As with any potentially medical issues, I’m going to lead with the customary disclaimer: I am not a doctor.
+As with any potential medical issues, I’m going to lead with the customary disclaimer: I am not a doctor.
 I’m pretty sure we all know that but just throwing it back out there for the refresh.
 I have however very much enjoyed researching possible causes and solutions, having just emerged from a Reddit caving expedition where groups have a lot to say on ‘fart sex.’
 More on that later.

 I’m sorry to hear that the fear of farting has so deeply impacted your carnal career to date.
 The fact that you can’t enjoy sex is a big issue and will have likely negatively affected your past relationships, not least because you’re holding out and not being honest with your partners.
 I also completely understand why you haven’t been able to talk about it.
-We are pretty basic beings after all and just the word ‘fart’ triggers our seven-year old selves.
+We are pretty basic beings after all and just the word ‘fart’ triggers our seven-year-old selves.

 The good news is, if you never felt comfortable enough with any previous partners to gingerly broach the issue, chances are they were not worth the anguish.
 Although you’ve missed out on intimacy and the freedom to sleep with whomever you want, maybe the fear of flatulence has been a natural decent-bloke-diviner?
 It’s not much comfort – especially as you are not part of a Ring of Purity collective – but it’s something.